ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-The error message here is more for people who actually use tooling like **Banana Cake Pop**, often our web application would have resources in place and would use the `__typename` to switch to the correct error resource.
-Again this might be different for different approaches and the common error properties available can be configured in **Hot Chocolate**.
+The error message here is more for people using tooling like **Banana Cake Pop**; often, our web application would have resources in place and use the `__typename` to switch to the correct error resource.
+Again this might be different for different approaches.
+The error properties of the error interface can be configured in **Hot Chocolate**.

 Lastly, we can dig into specific error details where needed.
-In this specific case we are using and inline-fragment to get the invalid symbols property from our `UnknownAssetError`.
+In this particular case, we use an inline-fragment to get the invalid symbols property from our `UnknownAssetError`.

 ```json
 {